Preprint

 1. Introduction

 Conventional radio-frequency particle accelerators can only achieve acceleration gradients that are approximately 100 MeV/m, primarily due to issues related to breakdown phenomena.
 To surpass this boundary, a range of advanced acceleration techniques has been introduced in various stages of development within the field of accelerator physics.
 Among these innovative approaches, plasma wakefield acceleration (PWFA) is recognized as a standout contender.
 The unique properties of plasma medium inherently resistant to breakdown issue, which utilizes waves excited by an intense drive beam.
 In turn, these waves are exploited for the acceleration of a trailing beam.
-Remarkably, acceleration gradients exceeding 50 GeV/m have already been demonstrated by PWFA, as reported in [
+Remarkably, acceleration gradients exceeding 50 GeV/m have already been demonstrated by PWFA, as reported in [1].
+PWFAs have already demonstrated high acceleration efficiency [2], as well as emittance preservation [3].
+The potential of PWFA applications is now being deeply explored by the global research community, leading to the commissioning of significant facilities dedicated to PWFA research [4,5,6].

 The potential for high-energy particle acceleration is inherent in PWFA, allowing for efficient high-gradient acceleration and the potential reduction of costs associated with achieving high energies in particle accelerators.
 A new experimental facility at SLAC, known as FACET-II, has the primary objective of studying plasma acceleration, beam plasma interactions, and novel light sources.
 When an intense driver beam is employed, the radial fields attain sufficient strength to expel all electrons, which are subsequently attracted back on-axis due to the restoring forces of the plasma, resulting in the formation of an electron-free ion column behind the driver bunch.
-This ion column is responsible for the emergence of characteristic uniform focusing and accelerating fields [
+This ion column is responsible for the emergence of characteristic uniform focusing and accelerating fields [7].
+The significance of the blowout regime lies in its capacity to provide high accelerating gradients and fields.
+Furthermore, it facilitates the diagnosis of beam parameters from the spectral and angular distribution of the betatron radiation, which encodes information about the beam-plasma interaction [8,9,10,11].

-Under conditions where ≫, the plasma electron response becomes highly nonlinear, resulting in the attainment of relativistic electron velocities, an amplitude-dependent period, and the development of a large wave-breaking spike at the conclusion of the initial oscillation.
+Under conditions where n b n 0 , the plasma electron response becomes highly nonlinear, resulting in the attainment of relativistic electron velocities, an amplitude-dependent period, and the development of a large wave-breaking spike at the conclusion of the initial oscillation.
 The behavior of electrons within the plasma blowout regime is significantly influenced by the properties of the driving particle beam, including its energy, intensity, profile, spot size, and density distribution.
 Perturbations in these parameters can lead to variations in the oscillatory motion of electrons, thereby impacting the frequency, amplitude, and phase of their trajectories.
 The trajectory characteristics exert an influence on the betatron radiation spectrum, encompassing the range of frequencies emitted by the oscillating electrons.

-In a broader context, the high-energy X-ray and -ray detector systems will have the capability to provide simultaneous angular and spectral flux information concerning the betatron radiation produced by electron beams as they traverse plasma on a shot-by-shot basis.
+In a broader context, the high-energy X-ray and γ -ray detector systems will have the capability to provide simultaneous angular and spectral flux information concerning the betatron radiation produced by electron beams as they traverse plasma on a shot-by-shot basis.
 Additionally, this system can be employed to detect deviations from ideal focusing conditions in the plasma, which may arise from ion collapse, posing a potentially severe challenge for linear collider beams in a PWFA.

 2. Multi-shot radiation diagnostic

-14], a comparison was made between QR Decomposition, Machine Learning, and a Maximum Likelihood Estimation-ML hybrid as potential methods of reconstruction.
+The software enabling the measurement of an incoming photon energy distribution with the PEDRO spectrometer has been equipped.
+In previous work [6,12,13,14], a comparison was made between QR Decomposition, Machine Learning, and a Maximum Likelihood Estimation-ML hybrid as potential methods of reconstruction.
 However, it was assumed in the research that the entire photon distribution could be measured in a single shot.

 Future efforts are directed towards expanding the functionality of PEDRO to enable the measurement of multiple shots for the more effective measurement of incoming photon energy distributions.
 This approach involves taking multiple measurements or shots of the radiation over a series of observations or experiments and then using these data points to reconstruct and analyze the radiation spectrum.
 Upon completion of this expansion, PEDRO will operate as a more effective diagnostic tool.

-Figure 1.
+To initiate this process, a new model for photon spatial distribution based on energy was proposed, as shown in Figure 1.
 Photons in various energy ranges were assumed to be followed by a Gaussian distribution, with the spread inversely correlated to the photon energy.
 Subsequently, using an arbitrary gamma energy distribution, 201 energy subdistributions were created employing the proposed spatial distribution model.
 Each energy subdistribution was an energy distribution at an equally spaced interval along PEDRO’s offset axis.
 The design of the energy subdistributions ensured that those closer to a 0 mm offset had higher counts of low-energy photons, while energy subdistributions that were further offset (on either side) tended to have more high-energy photons.

-, the energy subdistributions were transformed into PEDRO responses, and for the sake of simplicity, they were recovered through QR decomposition.
+Subsequently, 21 energy subdistributions (representing 10%) were chosen for reconstructive analysis from 201 energy subdistributions.
+These selected 21 energy subdistributions comprised 64 numbers, each corresponding to the frequency of photons in one of the 64 energy bins.
+Using the response matrix R ^ , the energy subdistributions were transformed into PEDRO responses, and for the sake of simplicity, they were recovered through QR decomposition.
 From these reconstructed data, a calculated spatial distribution was extracted for each of the 64 energy bins.
 Each calculated spatial distribution consisted of 21 elements, representing the shots or selected energy subdistributions.
 These elements were subsequently plotted at evenly spaced intervals ranging from -10 mm to 10 mm offset.
-An illustrative example can be observed in the left graph of
+An illustrative example can be observed in the left graph of Figure 1.

 Subsequently, the calculated spatial distributions were integrated over the offset axis to derive an estimation of the actual number of photons present in each of the 64 energy bins.
 Due to the discrete nature of the calculated spatial distributions, trapezoidal Riemann sums were employed instead of the traditional Riemann integral method.
 The vector comprising the 64 integrals was then regarded as the attempted multi-shot reconstruction.

-Figure 2, and consistently, an error ranging from 7-12 % was observed when using this new Riemann sum method.
+The reconstructions were compared against the true gamma distribution, as depicted in Figure 2, and consistently, an error ranging from 7-12 % was observed when using this new Riemann sum method.
 It was consistently noted that the method tended to underestimate the number of photons in each of the bins.
 This outcome was anticipated, considering that the procedure relied on PEDRO operating with incomplete information.
 However, the relatively low error rate observed is promising and suggests the need for testing against experimental data (rather than solely synthesized data) to verify the method’s generalizability.

 Both the spatial model for photons and the reconstruction method could benefit from further modifications.
 In the case of the photon spatial distribution model, the consideration of non-Gaussian stochastic distributions, such as skewed normal distributions, could be explored.
 Additionally, calculated spreads directly based on energy, as opposed to a simple linear calculation, might be worth investigating.
 Regarding the reconstruction method, the consistent underestimation observed could potentially be addressed through the utilization of a neural network trained on hundreds of arbitrary gamma distributions and their corresponding Riemann sum reconstructions.
 This approach could give rise to a new ML-Riemann sum hybrid method capable of achieving lower error rates.
 Lastly, the introduction of new data with noise is necessary to make the PEDRO reconstructions less pristine.
 This will serve to further assess the assumptions and capabilities of the Riemann sum method.